solangegueiros/test/windowsInstall.md

  &nbsp;

-Do not install in Program files, if you do it, after it not find the it.

 ![Ruby install path](https://github.com/solangegueiros/test/blob/feature/WindowsSetupInstructions/assets/img/windowsInstall/windowsInstall-01.png)
+*Do not install in Program files, if you do it, after it not works because it do not find it.*

 You need to install MSYS2 which is included with Ruby installer.